praparn/github-action-x-any-xks/README.md

   ```sh
   "Resource Group Name"
   ```
 * {AZURE_STORAGEACCOUNT}: Input your storage account name for keep terraform state on portal.
+Remark: Storage account name must be between 3 and 24 characters in length and use numbers and lower-case letters only
   ```sh
   "Storage Account Name"
   ```